Does It Hurt or Does It Help? Pros and Cons of Mobile Technologies in Healthcare

 What is mHealth, and why it became a thing?
 Basically, mHealth is the next step of e-health, when healthcare was digitized and moved to computers.
 Now it’s time for smartphones.
-The mHealth definition includes using all kinds of mobile devices to educate, help, take care of patients and assist doctors in their day-to-day work.
+The mHealth app development is popular as ever and provides software for all kinds of mobile devices to educate, help, take care of patients and assist doctors in their day-to-day work.

 Initially, mHealth apps were meant to help in developing countries that have few doctors and where people are constantly deprived of medical care.
 Since most people living in these countries do use mobile phones, it was just a matter of time before healthcare converged with the mobile market.